unusual-whales/api-examples/examples/net-prem-ticks-dashboard/README.md

 - Take the net premium ticks and OHLC price data for each ticker and construct a dashboard

 ### Notes
-- Plots are visible in the `.html` version of the notebook
+- Plots saved as `.png` files and stored in the `lets-plot-images` folder